New energy strategy poised to receive green light

 A new energy strategy is expected to see an easy victory at the ballot box in Switzerland on May 21, according to a survey published on Friday.

-A poll by the gfs.bern institute on behalf of the Swiss Broadcasting Corporation found that 61% of people questioned were in favour of Energy Strategy 2050, which anchors the Swiss decision to move away from nuclear power.
+A poll by the leading GfS Bern institute on behalf of the Swiss Broadcasting Corporation found that 61% of people questioned were in favour of Energy Strategy 2050, which anchors the Swiss decision to move away from nuclear power.

 The survey results bode well for the new energy strategy, which aims to set out the path for Switzerland’s energy future until 2050.
 As well as the gradual closure of five nuclear power plants across the country, the strategy aims to promote renewable sources of energy.